intbio-ncl/BiomationScripterLib/Docs/BiomationScripter.md

 ### Function: [`Create_Plates_Needed`](https://github.com/intbio-ncl/BiomationScripter/blob/main/BiomationScripter/__init__.py)
-This function calculates how many plates of a certain type are required for a protocol and returns a list of [`BiomationScripter.PlateLayout`](https://github.com/intbio-ncl/BiomationScripter/wiki/BiomationScripter#class-platelayout) objects.
+This function calculates how many plates of a certain type are required for a protocol and returns a list of [`BiomationScripterLabware_Layout`](https://github.com/intbio-ncl/BiomationScripter/wiki/BiomationScripter#class-labware_layout) objects.

 **Usage:**\
-`BMS.Create_Plates_Needed(Plate_Format: BiomationScripter.PlateLayout, N_Wells_Needed: int, N_Wells_Available: int/str = "All")` returns `list[BiomationScripter.PlateLayout]`
+`BMS.Create_Plates_Needed(Plate_Format: BiomationScripterLabware_Layout, N_Wells_Needed: int, N_Wells_Available: int/str = "All")` returns `list[BiomationScripterLabware_Layout]`

 **Arguments:**
-* `Plate_Format` | [`BiomationScripter.PlateLayout`](https://github.com/intbio-ncl/BiomationScripter/wiki/BiomationScripter#class-platelayout): Plate or labware type to be used as the template
+* `Plate_Format` | [`BiomationScripterLabware_Layout`](https://github.com/intbio-ncl/BiomationScripter/wiki/BiomationScripter#class-labware_layout): Plate or labware type to be used as the template
 * `N_Wells_Needed` | `int`: Total number of wells or slots required by the protocol
 * `N_Wells_Available` | `int/str = "All"`: Either the number of wells/slots available per plate/labware (`int`), or `"All"`, which specifies that all wells/slots in the labware are available (`str`)

 **Behaviour:**\
 [`Create_Plates_Needed`](https://github.com/intbio-ncl/BiomationScripter/wiki/BiomationScripter#function-Create_Plates_Needed) calculates how many plates or other type of labware are needed for a protocol based on the number of wells/slots required (`N_Wells_Needed`) and the number of wells/slots available per plate/labware (`N_Wells_Available`).
-That number of [`BiomationScripter.PlateLayout`](https://github.com/intbio-ncl/BiomationScripter/wiki/BiomationScripter#class-platelayout) objects will then be created using the [`BiomationScripter.PlateLayout`](https://github.com/intbio-ncl/BiomationScripter/wiki/BiomationScripter#class-platelayout) specified by the `Plate_Format` argument as a template.
+That number of [`BiomationScripterLabware_Layout`](https://github.com/intbio-ncl/BiomationScripter/wiki/BiomationScripter#class-labware_layout) objects will then be created using the [`BiomationScripterLabware_Layout`](https://github.com/intbio-ncl/BiomationScripter/wiki/BiomationScripter#class-labware_layout) specified by the `Plate_Format` argument as a template.
 These objects are then returned as a list.
-NOTE: if the [`BiomationScripter.PlateLayout`](https://github.com/intbio-ncl/BiomationScripter/wiki/BiomationScripter#class-platelayout) object specified by `Plate_Fomrat` has content specified, this content will not be added to the [`BiomationScripter.PlateLayout`](https://github.com/intbio-ncl/BiomationScripter/wiki/BiomationScripter#class-platelayout) objects which are returned.
-The original [`BiomationScripter.PlateLayout`](https://github.com/intbio-ncl/BiomationScripter/wiki/BiomationScripter#class-platelayout) object is returned as the first element in the returned list.
+NOTE: if the [`BiomationScripterLabware_Layout`](https://github.com/intbio-ncl/BiomationScripter/wiki/BiomationScripter#class-labware_layout) object specified by `Plate_Fomrat` has content specified, this content will not be added to the [`BiomationScripterLabware_Layout`](https://github.com/intbio-ncl/BiomationScripter/wiki/BiomationScripter#class-labware_layout) objects which are returned.
+The original [`BiomationScripterLabware_Layout`](https://github.com/intbio-ncl/BiomationScripter/wiki/BiomationScripter#class-labware_layout) object is returned as the first element in the returned list.

 ### Function: [`well_range`](https://github.com/intbio-ncl/BiomationScripter/blob/main/BiomationScripter/__init__.py)
 This function returns a list of wells based on a specified well range and direction.
 Wells are always in the format of row followed by column, where row is a letter and column is an integer (e.g. A1, D6, C12, B7, etc.).

 **Usage:**\
-`BMS.well_range(Wells: str, Labware_Format: BiomationScripter.PlateLayout = None, Direction: str = "Horizontal", Box = True)` returns `list[str]`
+`BMS.well_range(Wells: str, Labware_Format: BiomationScripterLabware_Layout = None, Direction: str = "Horizontal", Box = True)` returns `list[str]`

 **Arguments:**
 * `Wells` | `str`: A string specifying the range of wells to return - must always have the following format: `"{}{}:{}{}".format(Starting Well Row, Starting Well Column, End Well Row, End Well Column)`, e.g. `"A1:B4"`
-* `Labware_Format` | [`BiomationScripter.PlateLayout`](https://github.com/intbio-ncl/BiomationScripter/wiki/BiomationScripter#class-platelayout)/list[`str`] = `None`: Plate/labware type to give context to the well range being returned, or a list specifying the number of rows and columns in the labware (e.g. [8, 12])
+* `Labware_Format` | [`BiomationScripterLabware_Layout`](https://github.com/intbio-ncl/BiomationScripter/wiki/BiomationScripter#class-labware_layout)/list[`str`] = `None`: Plate/labware type to give context to the well range being returned, or a list specifying the number of rows and columns in the labware (e.g. [8, 12])
 * `Direction` | `str = "Horizontal"`: Direction to use when calculating wells in the specified well range - must be either `"Horizontal"` or `"Vertical"`
 * `Box` | `bool = True`: Determines the well range 'shape' - can only be `False` if `Labware_Format` is specified

-*NOTE: In BiomationScripter version 0.1.0.dev, `Labware_Format` can be either a [`BiomationScripter.PlateLayout`](https://github.com/intbio-ncl/BiomationScripter/wiki/BiomationScripter#class-platelayout) object, or a list specifying the number of rows and columns of the desired labware.
-When version 0.2.0.dev releases, support for supplying the `Labware_Format` argument with a [`BiomationScripter.PlateLayout`](https://github.com/intbio-ncl/BiomationScripter/wiki/BiomationScripter#class-platelayout) object will be removed, and it will only be possible to supply the argument with a list.
-The `get_format()` method can be used to get this list from the [`BiomationScripter.PlateLayout`](https://github.com/intbio-ncl/BiomationScripter/wiki/BiomationScripter#class-platelayout) object.*
+*NOTE: In BiomationScripter version 0.1.0.dev, `Labware_Format` can be either a [`BiomationScripterLabware_Layout`](https://github.com/intbio-ncl/BiomationScripter/wiki/BiomationScripter#class-labware_layout) object, or a list specifying the number of rows and columns of the desired labware.
+When version 0.2.0.dev releases, support for supplying the `Labware_Format` argument with a [`BiomationScripterLabware_Layout`](https://github.com/intbio-ncl/BiomationScripter/wiki/BiomationScripter#class-labware_layout) object will be removed, and it will only be possible to supply the argument with a list.
+The `get_format()` method can be used to get this list from the [`BiomationScripterLabware_Layout`](https://github.com/intbio-ncl/BiomationScripter/wiki/BiomationScripter#class-labware_layout) object.*

 **Behaviour:**\
 [`BiomationScripter.well_range`](https://github.com/intbio-ncl/BiomationScripter/wiki/BiomationScripter#function-well_range) returns a list of wells based on the well range specified by `Wells`.
 The exact wells which are returned, and the order they are placed in the list, is determined by the `Direction`, `Labware_Format`, and `Box` arguments.